Lesson 4: Writing data

 -

-Delete queries are used to delete data.
+Delete clauses are used to delete data.
 They comprise a

 match

 clause.
-Delete queries are run using a data session and write transaction.match # match clause delete # delete clause
+Deletes require using write transaction (or schema transaction).match # match clause delete # delete clause

 -